 Looking at this SERP, it’s clear Google thinks that anyone searching for this type of information with a basic, uncomplicated query, you’re probably unfamiliar with the topic and just want a simple explanation.
 The user doesn’t want sales tools, or articles about expert sales strategies or listings for online courses.
 Those search results would miss the mark.

-So if you want to crack the SERP for “sales management,” you want have much luck with a product-focused landing page.
+So if you want to crack the SERP for “sales management,” you won’t have much luck with a product-focused landing page.
 Instead, you’d create a basic, glossary style article.

 Bottom line, intent is a critical factor in mapping keywords to content topics.
 Understanding user intent is the secret to selecting the right content type and topic.

 People wonder if you can target multiple keywords in the same piece of content.
-The answer is yes, but only a few and only if the keywords are tightly aligned.
-If they’re not closely related, you risk chasing too many keywords and having a document that’s not highly relevant for any single keyword or topic.
+The answer is yes, but only a few and if the keywords are tightly aligned.
+If they’re not closely related, you risk chasing too many keywords and producing an irrelevant document for any single keyword.
 It’s the old adage “a jack of all trades, master of none.”

-For example, you wouldn’t want to try and target “sales management software” and “sales management training” in the same piece of content.
+For example, don’t target “sales management software” and “sales management training” in the same piece.
 Sure, those keywords may appeal to the same audience, but the search intent and user objective isn’t aligned.

 A piece of content trying to target both keywords wouldn’t be as effective at helping a user quickly accomplish either objective (to find sales management software OR get information on training options) as a high quality piece on either separate subject.

-But what you can do is the following: rolled up under the seed term “sales management training” are a group of semantically related variations and keyword modifiers, like:
+However, you can roll up terms under the seed phrase “sales management training” are a group of semantically related variations and keyword modifiers, like:

-You can definitely target each of those modifiers in the same piece of content and still stay tightly aligned.
-In fact, you’d want to target each of those keyword variations in the same piece of content because it wouldn’t make much sense to create an article for each.
+You can definitely target each of those modifiers in the same piece of content and remain tightly aligned.
+In fact, you’d want to target each of those keyword variations in the same piece because it wouldn’t make much sense to create an article for each.
 Multiple articles would be redundant and not the best use of your time and capital.

 So a good general rule of thumb here is: